luishdemetrio/clara-copilot-agent/docs/appservice_deployment.md

 ---
 ### Step 3: Configure Environment Variables for Clara REST API

-   1. Open Your Web App in Azure Portal.

-   2. Navigate to Environment Variables.
+   1. Once the Web App is deployed, go to your new Web App resource.

-      - In the left menu under **Settings**, click on **Environment Variables**.
+   2. In the left menu, scroll down and click on **Environment Variables**.

       - Under the **Application settings** tab, click on **Advanced edit** (top right of the Application settings section).

       - Replace the existing content (if any) with the following JSON: